-Frequently Asked Questions
+Frequently Asked Questions and Challenge Updates

-2. How many teams will be eligible for the Finals on 3 March 2018 (Sat)?
+2. How many teams will be eligible for the Finals on 16 March 2019 (Sat)?

-Top 100 teams who scored well for in all 3 segments (Project, Core Values and Robot game) at the qualifying rounds will advance to the Robot game finals on 3rd March.
+Top 100 teams who scored well for in all 3 segments (Project, Core Values and Robot game) at the qualifying rounds will advance to the Robot game finals on 16 March 2019.

 3. If our team does not make it to the finals, do we still stand a chance to win other awards eg. Best Presentation etc?